 Yet, it became clear that the species is very hard to find due to its nocturnal behavior and its mountainous habitat is hard to survey.
-People living in the vicinity of fish owls know the species but the are unaware of its rarity.
-People working at fish farms along rivers where the fish owls occur shoot at piscivorous animals, sometimes, including fish owl.
-Furthermore, large infrastructural changes such as dams or logging are noticed in most of the areas.
-Doğa has recently implemented a conservation project with the support of BirdLife International to assess the conservation opportunities and threats to the species and its habitat: particularly habitat loss and degradation due to river type Hydro-electricity power plants (HPP), dams and tourism investments.
+People living in the vicinity of fish owls know the species, but they are unaware of its rarity.
+People are working at fish farms along rivers where the fish owls occur shoot at piscivorous animals, sometimes, including a fish owl.
+Furthermore, large infrastructural changes such as dams or logging are noticed in most of the areas where the fish owls occur.
+In all the sites there are significant threats to the species and its habitat: particularly habitat loss and degradation due to river type Hydro-electricity power plants (HPP), dams and tourism investments.

 Photograph: © Sezai Göksu